-For more information about the Remuneration of Officers in Financial Corporations Act (Special permission and non-allowance of expenses for tax purposes with respect to excessive remuneration), 2016 - see chapter "Legislation and Supervision of Bank Group Operations" in the 2016 annual report.
-For more information about remuneration policy for all Bank employees other than officers for 2017-2019, approved by the Board of Directors on March 20, 2017, see Note 8 to the financial statements.
+For more information about the Remuneration of officers in financial corporations act (Special permission and non-allowance of expenses for tax purposes with respect to excessive remuneration), 2016 - see chapter "Legislation and Supervision of Bank Group Operations" in the 2016 annual report.
+For more information about remuneration policy for all Bank employees other than officers for 2017-2019, approved by the Board of Directors on March 20, 2017, see Note 8 to the financial statements as of March 31, 2017.